emperor-tech/Cashield/README.md

 ---

 ## 📸 Screenshots
-> _We would soon add screenshots of the dashboard, report form, chat, panic buton, admin analytics, and mobile view here._
+> _We would soon add screenshots of the dashboard, report form, security management, response protocols, analytics, and mobile views here._

 ---